-Looking for a homemade bread recipe that your kids will allow you to use in their lunches?
-Homemade bread is better for you and I always try to have some on hand.
+Looking for homemade bread recipes that your kids will allow you to use in their lunches?
 This homemade bread for sandwiches will do the trick with most kids!

 Kid-Friendly Homemade Bread for Sandwiches